Here are my accumulated experiences from many years of both attending and organizing small and large conferences.

 - In the agenda, describe the speakers in terms of what they have accomplished and what they are doing now, not just by their business titles.
-Also, use descriptive and catchy session headlines and describe what each session is about and who it is for, described regarding what’s in it for the audience.
-And of course, you should also link to their websites so attendees can check them out beforehand.
+Also, use descriptive and catchy session headlines that describes what each session is about and who it is for, and, most important; what’s in it for the audience, what will they learn?
+And of course, you should also link to their websites, Twitter etc, so that the attendees can check them out beforehand.

 - Think back on the previous seminars you have attended: how much do you remember of what was said?
 Many can’t mention even one key message two days after an event!

 So plan carefully beforehand how you can provide your audience with concrete value to take home from the event.
-For example, you can encourage the speakers to prepare a summary of their presentation with their pictures/slides and main messages.
+For example, you can encourage the speakers to prepare a summary of their presentation with a few pictures/slides and main messages.
 Gather all these together and post them on the event site and also email them to all participants.
+It’s important to do this immediately after the conference and not weeks later.
 You can also include links to blog posts and Twitter streams from the event.

 If you have really high ambitions, you should hire a skilled journalist blogger to cover the event live and then write a concentrated summary together with the moderator right after the event.

-- Put the audience as close as possible to the stage and make sure the audience is also well lit, to create energy in the room and facilitate two-way communication between speakers and audience.
+- Put the audience as close as possible to the stage and make sure the audience is also well lit.
+This will create energy in the room and facilitate two-way communication between speakers and audience.

 - Make a realistic time plan for the talks.
 You must plan the time slots for the speakers so that there is time not only for the talks themselves but also for the set-up time, such as getting up on stage, being introduced, get the presentation up on the screen, etc. Also, usually the speaker is speaking faster when rehearsing, so you need a margin for this too.

-This means that for a 20-minute time slot you need to reserve 5 minutes for the setup-time and 3 minutes for the slower pace.
-That leaves 12 minutes time for the talk, so you tell the presenter to prepare a 12-minute talk.
+This means that for a 20-minute time slot you need to reserve 3 minutes for the setup-time and 3 minutes for the slower pace.
+That leaves 14 minutes time for the talk, so you tell the presenter to prepare a 14-minute talk.

 Start buzzing the crowd 15 minutes before the start, and then every 5 minutes and finally start on the second.